Blind238/SwipeTable/src/pages/reports/internship-report.md

 I also started a log of progress during the research, documenting observations.

+## 3.2 Development
+Once the research was done I started studying JavaScript.
+I didn't know enough so I went and looked for resources.
+I spent a lot of time reading articles by Douglas Crockford and saw about 5 hours of him talking about JavaScript.
+I think he's a great source of information but a bit too opinionated.
+I would consider it a great start to JavaScript knowledge but I'd advise to look at other sources after that.
+I didn't keep track of other authors I've read after that because I was too busy prototyping.

+When making my first prototype I started with CoffeeScript as it looked simpler to understand.
+However, I find that it did too much under the hood and I couldn't understand why it did some of the things it did.
+When compiling back to JavaScript it would abstract functions and variables and it becomes hard to debug.
+So because I didn't have enough knowledge then, I decided to just stick to plain JavaScript.

+During actual development it was mostly me researching for the next feature, discuss with my supervisor, program feature, and testing for performance and usability real quick.
+That's oversimplifying it of course, different features require differing approaches.
+This went on until the end of the project.

 # 4. Specific Competencies

 ## 4.1.
 Usability Research